-Jeremy Hainsworth wins first prize for his five-part series "Existential crisis: There's a mental health problem in B.C.'s courts" published by Vancouver Is Awesome from October 29 to November 2.
+Jeremy Hainsworth won first prize for reporting on mental health in the workplace, for his five-part series "Existential crisis: There's a mental health problem in B.C.'s courts" published by Vancouver Is Awesome from October 29 to November 2.

-Jana Pruden (with Kasia Mychajlowycz) wins an Honourable Mention for Helen in Hell, episode 2 of a Globe & Mail podcast series In Her Defence, released on October 10.
+Jana Pruden with Kasia Mychajlowycz won an Honourable Mention in the workplace category, for Helen in Hell, episode 2 of a Globe & Mail podcast series In Her Defence, released October 10.

-Scroll down to see all the previous year’s winners
+Scroll down to see the previous year’s Mindset Award winners

 Winners of the 2022 Mindset Awards for reporting on the mental health of young people and for workplace mental health reporting were celebrated at a Forum lunch at the CAJ National Conference in Vancouver on April 14, 2023.